 Anyway, Mr Rudd sees that “social gospel” as involving a “Christian socialist critique” which exposes what he claims was a “redistribution of power from the weak to the strong” under Mr Howard.
 He says that part of the church’s prophetic mission is to expose the truth of what industrial relations changes mean for working families.
 Here again: “The purpose of the church is … to speak robustly to the state on behalf of those who cannot speak effectively for themselves.”
 And since the planet, too, cannot speak for itself, the church’s task, says Mr Rudd, is to be increasingly engaged with the environment and specifically global climate change.

-Thus Mr Rudd, echoing Bonhoeffer, has a vision of Christianity influencing politics in a way that social action will result.
+Thus Mr Rudd, echoing Bonhoeffer, has a vision of Christianity influencing politics in a way that results in social action.
 He sees the church as having a direct, official, role in this, rather than an indirect role through its members.
 Moreover, he sees that function as a voice for the marginalised and underprivileged and all those who cannot speak effectively for themselves rather than a much broader focus on the will of God, and thereby God’s honour, in every aspect of political and social life.